 [Image credit: Rabbie's]

-The Edinburgh City Tour departs hourly from 9am to 7pm on Waverley Bridge.
+The Edinburgh City Tour departs three times a day from Waverley Bridge.

 Rabbie's Office and Cafe is at Waterloo Place, Edinburgh, EH1 3EG, website